 The paper mill Burgo Ardennes in Belgium is growing and has now made an investment of 32 million euros.
 Valmet is the main supplier of equipment for the mill, including the most recent batch of digesters and a liquor accumulator.
 The massive pieces were produced in Finland and had to be transported directly to the paper mill in Belgium – not an easy task considering the size of the pieces.

 425 tons and 4900 cbm in one shipment

 Tschudi Logistics was responsible for the logistics task door-to-door.
 This included handling all necessary permits, carrying out detailed route surveys, and finding the right people for executing the job.
 To minimize transport cost and to match the client’s schedule demands the transport was done in a single shipment.
 The six pieces with a weight of up to 72 tons a piece, a length of up to 21 meters and diameter of 6.3 meters were transported successfully and on schedule to site.

 “This transportation task was very challenging.
-The route required dismantling of many obstacles along the way – we even had to construct a temporary road to enable a detour around a small village center.
-On the final steps of the journey the trucks had an average speed of only 4 kilometers per hour.
+The route required dismantling of many obstacles along the way – we even had to construct a temporary road to enable a detour around a small village centre.
+On the final steps of the journey the trucks had an average speed of only 4 kilometres per hour.
 We were able to do the entire shipment in one go, which minimized the transport cost, says Jussi Heinonen, Head of Projects and Forwarding Tschudi Logistics Finland.